sabnzbd/sabnzbd/main/README.txt

 - RSS and Bookmark rates are now in minutes between scans so no longer times per day!
-- Group-based folder feature has been removed
+- Group-based folder feature has been removed but now you can use groupnames in user-categories and you get the groupname as a script parameter
 - Newzbin-category based folder feature has been removed Use the user-defined categories instead, which is much more flexible.
 - The Windows binary distribution now comes with a PAR2 program that supports a multi-core CPU.
+  You can tune the performance of PAR2 (Config->Switches)

-This RC1 release will not re-use an existing download queue from an earlier release than 0.4.0Beta5.
+This RC3 release will not re-use an existing download queue from an earlier release than 0.4.0Beta5.
 It will automatically create a new empty queue and history.
 However, the old queue remains in the cache directory and can